01 of 03

 - Anuraag Villa -- one of the best budget hotels in Jaipur, it has a tranquil back garden complete with huge Buddha statue.
 I stayed here and it was delightful.
 Room rates start from 1,500 rupees per night for a double.

-- Madhuban -- one of the best mid range hotels in Jaipur, the highlights are the beautiful frescoes on the walls and rooms decorated with traditional Rajasthani furniture.
-Room rates start from 3,000 rupees a night for a double.
+- Madhuban -- one of the best mid-range hotels in Jaipur, the highlights are the beautiful frescoes on the walls and rooms decorated with traditional Rajasthani furniture.
+Room rates start from 3,200 rupees a night for a double.

-- Umaid Bhawan -- another ambient, traditional-style building with carved balconies, attractive courtyards, open terraces, lovely garden, and rooms with antique furnishings.
-Rates are around 4,000 rupees per night.
+- Umaid Bhawan -- another atmospheric, traditional-style building with carved balconies, attractive courtyards, open terraces, lovely garden, and rooms with antique furnishings.
+Rates are around 6,000 rupees per night.

-- Dera Rawatsar -- a family managed, boutique hotel with 16 rooms.
-It's been carefully renovated to amalgamate the past era with modern amenities.
-Expect to pay around 4,500 rupees a night for a room.
+- Dera Rawatsar -- a family managed, impeccable boutique hotel with 16 rooms.
+It's been carefully renovated to amalgamate the past era with modern amenities, including a swimming pool.
+Expect to pay around 4,400 rupees a night for a room.

-If you'd prefer something a little more contemporary, the Country Inn on M.I.
-Road is a good option.
-You should be able to pick up a room for around 4,500 rupees.
+If you'd prefer something a little more upmarket, the Radisson Jaipur City Center on M.I.
+Road is a good option for about 8,000 rupees per night.

 Or, if you really want to splash out and have memorable stay, head straight to the opulent Taj Rambagh Palace.
 It's Jaipur's most magnificent palace hotel and was home to the royal family for over 30 years.
 It can be found among 47 acres of gardens a short distance south of Diggi Palace.
-Expect to pay around 45,000 rupees ($690) per night for a room.
+Expect to pay around 70,000 rupees per night for a double room.

 Not far away from Rambagh Palace is Narain Niwas Palace hotel.
-Room rates start from around 7,000 rupees for this grand old heritage hotel.
+Room rates start from around 8,000 rupees per night for this grand old heritage hotel.
 One of the 8 Jaipur Shops You Shouldn't Miss is located here.

 Alternatively, if you're not comfortable making travel arrangements yourself, V Care Tours is a reputable inbound tour operator that's associated with the festival, and has some of the best rates for quality hotels and car hire.Continue to 3 of 3 below.